mohamadmorady412/Learning/README.md

 # Learning
- Everything I have learned is recorded here.
-It is hoped that this method will encourage self-knowledge and give legitimacy to my own education towards myself.
+"Herein lies the compendium of all that I have gleaned, a testament to my self-directed education.
+May this practice foster a deeper understanding of my own being and lend a sense of legitimacy to the knowledge I have pursued independently."